-If you've ever come across Indian food, whether in a restaurant, wedding, or at home, chances are you've at least heard of daal.
+If you've ever come across Indian food, whether in a restaurant, wedding, or at home, chances are you've at least heard of daal (lentils).
 Daal is as essential to an Indian meal as are red cups to a college party.
-As much as I might crave a burger, sitting down to a homemade plate of daal chawal (rice) is the most satisfying meal ever.
-There are times though when daal isn't always enough.
-Here are four things I do when I want to spice it up or make it more interesting.
+As much as I might crave a burger, sitting down to a homemade plate of daal chawal (lentils + rice) is unbelievably simple yet comforting.
+There are times, though, when daal isn't always enough.
+Here are four things I do when I want to spice it up and make it interesting.

 - The summer heat is starting to make you delirious and what better way to cool off than a refreshing daal salad?
 With chopped onions, tomatoes, and your trusty seasonings (I personally love lemon + chat masala), you can have a refreshing snack in minutes.
 You can partially/full cook the daal or leave as is.
 Chef's choice ;)

-- Daal mixed in with rice + achar (Indian spicy pickle).
+- Daal mixed in with rice + achar (spicy pickle/official game changer).
 Or mix in some yogurt for that extra dimension.

 - Alas, maybe your creative energy isn’t flowing and all you really want is a steaming bowl of daal.
-Toast up some chapatis and turn on your favorite Bollywood movie (mine is Main Hoon Na).
+Toast up chapatis, sprinkle some chili powder, and turn on your favorite Bollywood movie (mine is Main Hoon Na).
 Two classics for a perfect night in.

 Next time, when you’re “feeling Indian”, skip the [insert big food delivery company with exorbitant minimums and delivery fees] and try one of these DIY (daal-it-yourself) recipes instead.

 Kirenjot is a clinical researcher by day and Buttermilk enthusiast by night (and day).
 She is a foodie and an adrenaline junkie.
 Bucket list?
 Skydiving and learning how to make dosa.